maths22/paramsync/README.md

     UPDATE config/myapp/prod/ip-allowlist.json   OK

-Run `constancy --help` for additional options and commands.
+Run `paramsync --help` for additional options and commands.

 ## Pull Mode

-Constancy can also sync _from_ Consul to the local filesystem.
+Paramsync can also sync _from_ Consul to the local filesystem.
 This can be particularly useful for seeding a git repo with the current contents of a Consul KV database.

-Run `constancy check --pull` to get a summary of changes, and `constancy pull` to actually sync the changes to the local filesystem.
+Run `paramsync check --pull` to get a summary of changes, and `paramsync pull` to actually sync the changes to the local filesystem.
 Additional arguments such as `--target <name>` work in pull mode as well.

 ## Configuration

-Constancy will automatically configure itself using the first `constancy.yml` file it comes across when searching backwards through the directory tree from the current working directory.
+Paramsync will automatically configure itself using the first `paramsync.yml` file it comes across when searching backwards through the directory tree from the current working directory.
 So, typically you may wish to place the config file in the root of your git repository or the base directory of your config